medcomdk/MedComLandingPage/docs/assets/documents/ITBGettingStarted.md

     </figure>
   </li>
   <li>
-    In the left hand navigation menu you can find "Conformance statements" which is where you will find the tests that your system are to conform to.
+    In the lefthand navigation menu you can find "Conformance statements" which is where you will find the tests that your system are to conform to.
 Click "Create statements" and add the statement that your system should be conformant to.
   <figure>
     <img src="../images/ITBCreateConfomance.png" alt="ITB Create Conformance">
   </figure>